datalyticsllc/angular-pdf/README.md

 # angular-pdf

 Angular module for [Mozilla's](https://github.com/mozilla/pdf.js/) PDF.js implementation.
+This is just a starting point for developing a full-featured PDF viewer in angular.

 ## PDF.js